Changissnz/personal_linkedin_activity/README.md

 I appreciate the profession of teaching.
 But I'm also not afraid to voice my doubts on the sanctity of the teacher-student relationship.
 If married people can cheat on each other...if murder is illegal only when the courts rule the killing as such...
-I don't believe in default sanctity or default integrity can be universally guaranteed.
+I don't believe default sanctity or default integrity can be universally guaranteed.

 When I read posts such as these, I cannot help but feel a sense of doom for the economic hierarchies going on.
 Sure...
 I'll let disadvantaged people work that white-collar job because they need it more than me.